MariaKonrad/MariaKonrad/README.md

-Maria Theresia Konrad
+My name is Maria Theresia Konrad.

-My interests:
+- Working with environmental economics
-- Environmental Economics
+- Interested in optimization, general equilibrium and econometric models
-- Optimization, General Equilibrium and Econometric Models
+- Programming skills in R and GAMS

 <!---
 MariaKonrad/MariaKonrad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.